ndexbio/ndex2-client/README.md

 **create_node(name=None, represents=None, node=None)**

-Add a node to the network, specifying the node's name and the id of the entity that it represents.
+Create a new node in the network, specifying the node's name and the id of the entity that it represents.

 * **name**: Name for the node
 * **represents**: The ID of the entity represented by the node.
 Best practice is to use IDs from standard namespaces and to define namespace prefixes in the network context.

 **add_node(node)**

-Add a node object to the network
+Add a node object to the network.

 * **node**: A node object (nicecxModel.cx.aspects.NodesElement)